markburns/ldoce/README.md

 # Ldoce
 Easily interface with the Longman Dictionary of Contemporary English API from Ruby:

+NB currently mac only as it depends on the afplay command.

+##Prerequisites
+  * afplay
+  * curl

 ## Installation

 Add this line to your application's Gemfile: